-Here you study the emergence and development, functioning and performance of democracies, party and voting systems.
+Here you study the emergence and development, functioning and performance of democracies in general (as compared to autocratic systems) and of party and voting systems in particular.
 You will be able to systematically describe, analyse and compare political institutions and processes at the national, European and international level.

-Here you analyse, among other theories, empirical and normative theories of democracy and, thus, acquire the basis for the theory-based empirical study of democracy, but also for the normative evaluation of democratic decisions and processes.
+Here you analyze empirical and normative theories of democracy and, thus, acquire the basis for the theory-based empirical study of democracy, but also for the normative evaluation of democratic decisions and processes.

 Module 4: Political Culture and Attitudes

-Here you learn (almost) all there is to know about political attitudes in general, about the central findings of research done on Political Culture, but also about more specific political attitudes such as extremist and populist attitudes, scepticism towards Europe, political and social trust.
+Here you learn (almost) all there is to know about political attitudes in general, about the central findings (but also the limits) of research done on Political Culture, and about more specific political attitudes such as extremist and populist attitudes, scepticism towards Europe, political and social trust.

 Module 5: Elections and Political Participation

 This module focusses on the study of political behavior in Germany and by international comparison.
-You will look into political communication and participation in general, and explain and predict political campaigning, voting behavior and political participation in direct democracies in particular.
+You will look into political participation and communication in general, and explain and predict - among other things - political campaigning, voting behavior and political participation in direct democracies in particular.